We’re often asked how to stretch canvas prints and make them look perfect every time. Our answer is boring but correct: practice, and the right tools.

 Unless our clients request unstretched canvas, we offer canvas stretching services in-house.
 We’d never source this critical part of the finishing process out to a 3rd party vendor.
 We order each frame custom-made from a local Phoenix-based manufacturer.
 Each frame is assembled by our team of artisans with decades of experience.

-Behind the Scenes: How ArtisanHD Goes About Stretching Canvas Prints
+Behind the Scenes: How Canvas Prints Are Stretched For Museum-Quality

 The time-lapse video below is fun to watch, but in reality, it can take upwards of 30 minutes to do it right.

-We hope you find these little clips valuable and it helps you understand just what goes into making a true, archival rated canvas print.
+We hope you find these little clips valuable and that it helps you understand just what goes into making a true, archival-rated canvas print.

 To learn more about the product, please visit our website!Ordering is as easy as 1,2,3.